Open my eyes, that I may behold

 None of this is to say that flags are bad, or that we shouldn't use them to express our identities, our values, or our allyship.
 But there are limitations to what the flags might show us, of what we see in them, of how flags direct us to see.

 Optics for Transformation

 I want to offer an additional symbol of Pride optics to our repertoire, one that is already part of it, but obscured and forgotten in our current age: the teleidoscope.
 The teleidoscope is a cousin of the more familiar kaleidoscope.
 But they differ in a critical way.
 A kaleidoscope is filled with colored shapes or beads, and through the mechanisms of an eye in isolation, of chambers in rotation, of images in reflection, it creates a private world comprising a multiplicity of shapes.
 This world, in the traditional kaleidoscope, is interior.
 It belongs to a single onlooker.
 If two people stand side-by-side, for instance, looking in the same direction, each looking through their own kaleidoscope, the one person has no reference to what the other sees.

 The same cannot be said of the variant teleidoscope.

 The teleidoscope was invented, or at least patented, by John Burnside in the 1960s.
-Burnside was also a gay rights activist and long time partner of Harry Hay, communist, indigenous rights activist, gay liberationalist, and founder of both the Mattachine Society and the Radical Faeries (a gay/third gender spirituality).
+Burnside was also a gay rights activist and long-time partner of Harry Hay, communist, indigenous rights activist, gay liberationist, and founder of both the Mattachine Society and the Radical Faeries (a gay/third gender spirituality).
 At the core of Hay’s advocacy is the idea of subject-subject consciousness.
 That is, he wrote about the ways queer communities disrupt subject-object relationships.

 A teleidoscopic vision—queer vision.